When I was in college, I remember watching Project Runway with Tim Gunn and Heidi Klum like it was my JOB.

 1. Immerse myself in the flow state

 I notice my inspiration is highest when I get into a state of flow.
-Being in "flow" is a fully immersive level of focus when time feels like it's standing still.
-I'm energized, excited by my work, and completely lose track of time.
+Being in "flow" is a fully immersive level of focus when the time feels like it's standing still.
+I'm energized, and excited by my work, and completely lose track of time.
 I am relieved of my daily worries and struggles.
 It is almost a meditative state.
 My mind is entirely on whatever project brought me to this magical place of flow and focus.
-The new ideas start popping up without even trying.
+New ideas start popping up without even trying.
 It's important that I capture these ideas as they hit, or I may forget them later.
 Of course, I can't always reach a flow state, and I need other sources for inspiration.

 2. Experiment with new things

 My favorite way to find inspiration is to experiment with another creative medium.
 I love the challenge of trying a completely different type of creative project.
 I've explored crochet, macramé, various forms of embroidery, weaving, and even woodworking!
-I also love to paint with watercolor and doodling on ProCreate on my new iPad.
+I also love to paint with watercolor and doodle on ProCreate on my new iPad.
 I never know what artistic mediums could inspire or influence my next apparel design project!